ECTC Master Plan

 Dr. Juston Pate, President:

-"The ECTC Master Plan represents not only our vision for the future of ECTC, but the vision for how ECTC supposrts the growth of our region.
+"The ECTC Master Plan represents not only our vision for the future of ECTC, but the vision for how ECTC supports the growth of our region.
 This plan is the culmination of input from all college stakeholders and truly represents the values of our social, economic, and educational community.
 The visionary plans encompassed in the ECTC Master Plan will allow us to provide a clear path to better lives and a better region."

 The Process